Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 Baseline CFD convergence

 Fig. 4 Baseline solution converging, t = 100 → 200 → 300.
 The stagnation zone (red, chest) sharpens and the wake deficit (blue, rear) deepens as SIMPLE drives residuals down.
-Streamline tubes are coloured by pressure — red in the stagnation zone, transitioning to blue as they enter the separated wake.
+Streamline tubes are colored by pressure — red in the stagnation zone, transitioning to blue as they enter the separated wake.

 "The wake behind the bear at 60 m/s contains pressure deficits exceeding 1,600 Pa below ambient — more than 70% of the dynamic pressure.
 That is the aerodynamic hole the bear punches through the airstream."

-Baseline vs. Optimised — Three Views
+Baseline vs. Optimized — Three Views

 Isometric comparison

-Fig. 5 Isometric, left = baseline / right = optimised.
+Fig. 5 Isometric, left = baseline / right = optimized.
 The round belly (left) forces streamlines into a wide diversion, creating a large suction zone.
 The tightened underbelly (right) allows flow to follow the body surface further before separating — the blue suction region visibly shrinks.

 Wake comparison

 Fig. 6 Wake cross-sections at x = 1.8 m and x = 4.0 m.
 The baseline wake (left) has a deeper, wider blue pressure deficit — more kinetic energy stripped from the flow.
-The optimised bear (right) shows a shallower, more circular deficit: earlier pressure recovery = less drag.
+The optimized bear (right) shows a shallower, more circular deficit: earlier pressure recovery = less drag.

 Head-on comparison

 Fig. 7 Head-on view, looking directly upstream.
 The stagnation blob (red chest) is near-identical — same bluff frontal area.
-The key difference is in the underbelly: the optimised geometry shows reduced lateral suction spread because the belly no longer protrudes into the freestream.
+The key difference is in the underbelly: the optimized geometry shows reduced lateral suction spread because the belly no longer protrudes into the freestream.

 Baseline t=300